Najamulhassan3383/DatabaseForShoe/README.md

 Shoe Store Database
 Welcome to the Shoe Store Database project!
 This database was created to store and manage the data for a retail shoe store.
 The database is built using SQL Server and allows the store to keep track of orders, products, customers, employees, and suppliers.

+File information:
+  zip file contains the project
+  shoe_database contains the code for creating database in sql server .mdf and log files are created using sql server operations file contains the code for all the views, functions, stored procedures and triggers

 Features

 Store order details, including customer information and purchased products